asetsiya/gabagus/README.md

 The main target is the Android platform and the web version may not work great.

+"Gabagus" is derived from "gabak" and "gabak" from "kabak". "kabak" means pumpkin in Turkish.

 There are too many things wrong in the code.
 Also many variable and function names are in Turkish.
 I didn't know these things when I did this project.

 At first I started this project just to learn the Defold Game Engine, but it went much further than I expected and became what it is now.
 It has some bugs, but I don't think I'll spend any more time to solve them.
 I finished this project more than a year ago.
 It was just sitting in my files, useless, and I thought maybe people could use it, so I'm releasing it as open source.